Tradition, Trump and tennis: Five things about Pope Leo

 A proud Chicago native, Leo remains a loyal supporter of the White Sox baseball team, happily echoing the team's slogans when they are shouted out by passers-by during papal drive-bys.

-The mathematics graduate never skips his daily game of Wordle, an online game in which players must guess a word in six attempts, competing with his brother John.
+The mathematics graduate never skips his daily game of Wordle, an online puzzle in which players must guess a word in six attempts, competing with his brother John.

 AFP